Hiking Trail in Rocky Mountaion National Park

 Choose Your Adventure

-The views are striking no matter what—alpine tundra, glaciers, meadows, tree-lined slopes, and crystalline water.
-Take the Shadow Mountain Lookout Trail for views of Shadow Mountain Lake, Grand Lake, and Lake Granby along the way.
-Lulu City/Yellowstone Loop is a moderate to strenuous hike that takes you to Little Yellowstone, a volcanic rock canyon.
+The scenery is always spectacular—from alpine tundra and glaciers to meadows, tree-lined slopes, and crystalline lakes.
+Popular trails include the Shadow Mountain Lookout Trail, offering views of Shadow Mountain Lake, Grand Lake, and Lake Granby, and the Lulu City/Yellowstone Loop, a moderate to strenuous hike to Little Yellowstone’s volcanic rock canyon.

 Wildlife & Wildflowers